Legal status of same-sex marriage: Norway

 Same-sex marriage is legally performed in Norway.
 The Norwegian government proposed a gender-neutral marriage law on 14 March 2008, that would give same-sex couples the same rights as heterosexuals, including church weddings, adoption and assisted pregnancies.
 On 29 May 2008, the Associated Press reported that two Norwegian Opposition parties came out in favor of the new bill, assuring the bill's passage when the vote was held on 11 June.
 Prior to this, there were some disagreements with members of the three-party governing coalition on whether the bill had enough votes to pass.
 With this, it became almost certain that the bill would pass.

 The first hearings and the vote were held, and passed, on 11 June 2008.
 84 votes for and 41 against.
 This also specified that when a woman who is married to another woman becomes pregnant through artificial insemination, the partner would have all the rights of parenthood "from the moment of conception".
 The law became effective from 1 January 2009.

 Norway was also the second country to legalize registered partnerships, doing so in 1993.
 Since 1 January 2009, all registered partnerships from 1993 to 2008 were upon request by the couples upgraded to marriage status.

+Poland

+Poland has not implemented the contracting or recognition of same-sex unions, although it is obliged to do so by judgments of the European Court of Human Rights: